Pessimistic Off-Policy Optimization for Learning to Rank: Introduction

-Therefore, in real-world ranking problems (e.g., news, web search, and e-commerce), model-based methods often outperform IPS methods \citep{rohde2020joint}.
-The model-based methods rely on an explicit model of the reward conditioned on a context-action pair, e.g., the probability of a user clicking on a given recommendation \citep{he2014practical}.
-To find the optimal action, the optimizer simply takes the action that maximizes the probability of a positive reward, given the context and learned model \citep{jeunen2021pessimistic}.
-One issue with model-based methods is that learning an accurate model of the reward can be difficult, since the collected training data may be heavily skewed by the deployed policy \citep{jeunen2021pessimistic}.
-A prevalent approach to fitting model parameters, \emph{maximum likelihood estimation (MLE)}, is impacted by this skew.
-Consider choosing between two restaurants where the first has an average rating of 5.0 with 5 reviews and the second has a rating of 4.8 with 1000 reviews.
-Optimizers using MLE would choose the first restaurant, as they consider only the average rating, while the second choice seems safer.
+Therefore, in real-world ranking problems (for example, news, web search, and e-commerce), model-based methods often outperform IPS methods \citep{jeunen_joint_2020}.
+The model-based methods rely on an explicit model of the reward conditioned on a context-action pair, such as the probability of a user clicking on a recommendation \citep{he_practical_2014}.
+A prevalent approach to fitting model parameters, \emph{maximum likelihood estimation (MLE)}, is impacted by non-uniform data collection.
+As an example, consider choosing between two restaurants where the first has an average rating of $5$, estimated from five reviews, and the second has an average rating of $4.8$, estimated from a thousand reviews.
+Optimizers using MLE would choose the first restaurant, as they consider only the average rating, while the second choice is more robust.

-In our work, we account for the uncertainty caused by unevenly explored action space by applying pessimism on reward models of action-context pairs for learning to rank.
-The main contributions of our paper are as follows: \begin{itemize} \item We are the first to propose the use of \emph{lower confidence bounds (LCBs)} on parameters of generative model-based approaches in learning to rank, and derive the error bounds for acting on them in off-policy optimization. \item We study both Bayesian and frequentist approaches to estimating LCBs, including empirical estimation of the prior as it is often unknown in practice. \item We conduct extensive experiments that show the superiority of the proposed methods compared to IPS and MLE policies on four real-world learning to rank datasets with a large action space. \end{itemize}
+In our work, we account for the uncertainty caused by an unevenly explored action space by applying pessimism to reward models of action-context pairs for learning to rank.
+The challenge is to design lower confidence bounds that hold jointly for all lists as the number of unique lists grows exponentially with the list length.
+A naïve application of existing pessimistic methods to each unique list is sample inefficient.
+Also, user behavior signals are often biased for higher-ranked items and can only be collected on items that users actually see.
+The main contributions of our paper are:

+\begin{itemize} \item We propose \emph{lower confidence bounds (LCBs)} on parameters of model-based approaches in learning to rank and derive error bounds for acting on them in off-policy optimization. \item We study both Bayesian and frequentist approaches to estimating LCBs, including an empirical estimation of the prior, as it is often unknown in practice. \item We conduct extensive experiments that show the superiority of the proposed methods compared to IPS and MLE policies on four real-world learning to rank datasets with a large action space. \end{itemize}